On this page

 At the university level plagiarism can undermine the credibility of research done at academic institutions, and therefore universities have little tolerance for this type of behaviour.

 What are the consequences of plagiarism?

-Depending on the case, penalties for academic dishonesty at SFU are very severe and range from reprimand, to failure in a course, to suspension.
-We strongly suggest that you don't do it!
+Depending on the case, penalties for academic dishonesty at SFU are very severe and range from a reprimand, to failure in a course, to suspension.
+Don't do it!

 Two SFU policies address the issues of academic honesty and plagiarism:

 - Code of Academic Integrity and Good Conduct (S 10.01, May 1 2009, Revised November 22, 2018)

 - Principles and Procedures for Student Discipline (S 10.02, May 1 2009, Revised November 22, 2018).

 - Make sure you understand the material you are using